tisanelabs/tisane-docs/apis/tisane-api-response-guide.md

 The supported problematic types are:

-- `personal_attack` - Direct insults or attacks targeting an individual.
+- `personal_attack` - Direct insults / bullying / attacks targeting an individual.
 For example: instances of cyberbullying.
 Note: Criticism of ideas, posts, or general negative sentiment is not the same as a personal insult.
 See: [Personal Attack](/guides/abuse/personalattack.md)
 - `bigotry` - Hate speech or expression of bigoted opinions; adversarial remarks targetting <a href="https://en.wikipedia.org/wiki/Protected_group" target="_blank">protected groups</a>.
 This includes not just racial slurs but any hostile statements directed at the group as a whole.
 See: [Bigotry and Hate Speech](/guides/abuse/hatespeechandbigotry.md)
 - `profanity` - Use of profane language, regardless of the context or intent.
 Note that racial slurs are not captured by this type.
 See: [Profanity](/guides/abuse/profanity.md)
-- `sexual_advances` - Attempts, whether welcome or unwelcome, to seek sexual favors or gratification.
+- `sexual_advances` - Sexual solicitation.
+Attempts, whether welcome or unwelcome, to seek sexual favors or gratification.
 Also see: [Sexual Advances](/guides/abuse/sexualadvances.md)
 - `criminal_activity` - Content involving attempts to sell or acquire illegal items, engage in criminal services, issue threats, or similar actions.
 Also see: [Criminal Activity](/guides/abuse/criminalactivity.md)
 - `external_contact` - Attempts to initiate communication or payment through external channels.
 For example: Phone, email, messaging apps.
 These attempts might violate rules in certain communities, such as gig economy platforms or e-commerce sites.
 Also see: [Attempts to Establish External Contact](/guides/abuse/externalcontact.md)